-An accurate diagnosis is the first step to getting your child healthy again, which is one reason why pediatricians across the region refer patients to Mary Bridge Children’s Hospital & Health Center.
+An accurate diagnosis is the first step to getting your child healthy again, which is one reason why pediatricians across the region refer patients to Mary Bridge Children’s.
 We offer comprehensive lab work, imaging tests and biopsy or tissue sampling to test for childhood cancers and blood disorders.

 We have a full team of experts to keep your child relaxed and comfortable throughout the process, providing anesthesia as needed.
 Our child life specialists also help explain tests to children and distract them during blood draws or difficult procedures.

 One of the first tests your child will likely need is a set of blood tests.
 A nurse numbs your child’s skin before inserting a small needle under the skin, usually drawing blood from the arm.
 Our child life specialists assist during blood draws to help distract and entertain children, also explaining the process in child-friendly terms.

 Physicians use spinal tap or lumbar puncture to look for cancer cells in the cerebrospinal fluid (CSF) surrounding the brain and spinal cord.
 During this procedure, the specialist inserts a needle into your child’s spine to take a sample.